Installation and loading of additional content (ex: scripts, images...) as packages.

 Accessing a file under a directory will look like package.filePath("ui", "main.qml") while accessing a particular named file will look like package.filePath("mainscript").

 If as file path is passed a relative path with ".." elements in it or an absolute path, the resolution will fail as well, in order to discourage cross references (same thing will happen if the resolved file is a symlink), unless the package structure explicitly allowed it with setAllowExternalPaths().
 Here is a minimal example of a PackageStructure::initPackage.

 The line K_PLUGIN_CLASS_WITH_JSON is important in order to export the PackageStructure subclass MyStructure as a standalone plugin library using the KPluginLoader architecture, in order to be loadable and recognizable by a PackageLoader instance from any process (without the need to explicitly link to a library containing the MyStructure implementation).

-In order to build the plugin, it is also needed a .desktop file describing the metadata for the plugin:
+In order to build the plugin, it is also needed a .json file describing the metadata for the plugin:

-The c++ implementation with its cmake and desktop files are recommended to be in their own subdirectory, for separation respect to the code of the parent application.
+The C++ implementation with its CMake and JSON files are recommended to be in their own subdirectory, for separation respect to the code of the parent application.

 Package structures are instance of PackageStructure and are shipeed as plugins.

 PackageStructure::initPackage will be executed once when any package is created, and this initializes the Package instance on what are the allowed subfolders and named files for this type.
 The most important thing to do in initPackage is setting a packageRoot path, that will be a common prefix under which all packages will be installed, relative to the xdg data paths.
 For instance the packages of type "plasmoid" will be under "plasma/plasmoids" which means searching under ~/.local/share/plasma/plasmoids and /usr/share/plasma/plasmoids.